-EB-2 Priority Date India: Major changes for July 2026
+EB-2 Priority Date India: What “Unavailable” Means for You

 Why is there an EB-2 Green Card backlog for India?

-How to read the Visa Bulletin for EB-2 India applicants
+How to read the Visa Bulletin for EB-2 India, step-by-step

 1. Find out which dates the government is using.